 Stev: So basically becomes a small family.

 Tony: Yeah it does.
-We do smaller corporate shows where we cut the crew down.
+Occasionally we do smaller corporate shows where we cut the crew down.
 But most of the time we’re all together.

 Stev: Yeah, I said it before what happens on the road stays at the road.
-What if you have to talk a your most special memory, what would that be?
+What if you have to talk, your most special memory, what would that be?
 I know it’s a difficult question to ask you on the spot.

 Tony: It is a hard one actually because a lot of memories on the road are good.
 There are so many good ones.